Culture of the Netherlands: Language

 A map illustrating the area in which Dutch is spoken.

 The official language of the Netherlands is Dutch, spoken by almost all people in the Netherlands.
 Dutch is also spoken and official in Aruba, Belgium, Curaçao, Sint Maarten and Suriname.
 It is a West Germanic, Low Franconian language that originated in the Early Middle Ages (c.
 470) and was standardized in the 16th century.
-Frisian is also a recognized language and it is used by the government in the province of Friesland.
+Frisian is also a recognized language, used by the government in the province of Friesland.
 Several dialects of Low Saxon (Nedersaksisch in Dutch) are spoken in much of the north and east and are recognized by the Netherlands as regional languages according to the European Charter for Regional or Minority Languages.
 Another Dutch dialect granted the status of regional language is Limburgish, which is spoken in the south-eastern province of Limburg.
 However, both Dutch Low Saxon and Limburgish spread across the Dutch-German border and belong to a common Dutch-Low German dialect continuum.

 There is a tradition of learning foreign languages in the Netherlands: about 89% of the total population have a good knowledge of English, 70% of German, 29% of French and 5% of Spanish.